 These different collection tools show that ignoring notices may lead to more serious outcomes over time.
 Acting quickly to request help, make payments, or file the proper forms is often the best way to avoid more decisive enforcement actions.

 This step-by-step process shows how quickly a Kansas bank levy can move from notice to enforcement.
-Taxpayers must act immediately to protect their income and resolve the debt because the money in an account may be at risk within days.
+Taxpayers must act immediately to protect their income and resolve the debt because the money in an account may be at risk once a levy is served.

 A Kansas bank levy allows the state to take funds from a taxpayer's financial accounts.
 Unlike many other types of debt collection, exemptions that typically protect money do not apply under Kansas law.
 This makes it critical to understand which funds may be at risk.